-- This class is highly interactive; students are expected to come to synchronous virtual class meetings having read the literature and prepared to discuss it. - A good discussion class depends on a respectful community attitude.
+- This class is highly interactive; students are expected to come to synchronous class meetings (whether they are on campus or virtual) having read the literature and having prepared to discuss it. - A good discussion class depends on a respectful community attitude.
 At some points, we may discuss sensitive subjects including race, violence, sexuality, and rape.
 You should feel free to share your own thoughts about the books we are reading and films we are watching.
 At the same time, please respect the opinions of your classmates and remember that no two readers are alike; every person will have a different response to a text. - Assignments will be considered late if they are submitted after the deadline on the day they are due.
-Late work will result in the final grade for that assignment being penalized one letter grade for every class day they are late, unless noted otherwise below.
-If you become ill or the victim of an emergency situation, contact me as soon as possible to make alternate arrangements.
+Late work will result in the final grade for that assignment being penalized one point for every class day they are late, unless noted otherwise below.
+If you become ill or are the victim of an emergency situation, contact me as soon as possible to make alternate arrangements.
 Late assignments may not be accepted more than two weeks after the due date.